Product News

 }

-For either custom font approach, you'll just need to update the "css" parameter in the above request to use a custom font.
+For either embedded font approach, you'll just need to update the "css" parameter in the above request to use a custom font.
 I'll show you with some examples below, or see the HTML to PDF custom font docs for full details.

 Using @import